alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 This was the seed, the initial spark that started the posterior creative process.
 Like a butterfly effect in motion, this simple idea underwent a series of transformations and mutations, eventually evolving into the final piece that captured both the irony and the deeper truth about our relationship with art today.

+The brilliance of this approach shows exactly why machines struggle with creativity.
+While current AI can analyze patterns and mix pixels or words in statistically likely ways, it can't truly venture into out-of-distribution spaces without failing.
+My uncle's creative leap wasn't just about combining different time periods - it came from asking an unlikely question about his environment and current knowledge, then trying to answer.

+AI models excel at generating good responses, but they lack the ability to ask good questions that serve as stepping stones to greater insights.
+Divergent thinking doesn’t arise from gradient descent, which is designed to follow the steepest path to minimize a loss function.
+Instead, it is driven by curiosity, intentionally exploring unknown areas looking for something interesting.
+Where AI models see noise, human curiosity might find opportunity, a chance to discover novel and unexplored solutions rather than just optimize within known boundaries.

+## Searching for Compression

 However, we are computer scientists.
-We may have identified the seed of the creative process, but how do we computationally unpack what my uncle actually did?
+We may have identified the essence of the creative process, asking interesting questions through a divergent process, but how can we translate this into a computational framework?

-Let me introduce a fascinating [concept](https://arxiv.org/abs/0812.4360) from Jürgen Schmidhuber that might sound crazy at first, but ended up feeling incredibly intuitive to me: creativity is fundamentally about finding data compressions.
+Let me introduce a curious [concept](https://arxiv.org/abs/0812.4360)[] from Jürgen Schmidhuber that might sound crazy at first, but ended up feeling incredibly intuitive to me: creativity is fundamentally about finding data compressions.

 We live in an environment full of historical data: our entire record of actions, observations, experiences and reward signals.
 Simple explanations of the past often reflect some repetitive patterns, which are useful for predicting the future.
 Therefore, any intelligent system aiming to achieve future goals should be driven to compress its sensory history.
 To achieve this, we identify regularities and create compact internal representations or symbols for frequently recurring elements.
 Even when predictions aren't perfect, we can still compress data effectively by using shorter codes for events that occur with very high probability.
 For example, since the sun rises every day, it’s efficient to create a symbol like "daylight" to represent this recurring event, rather than continuously storing raw sensory data about each sunrise.